muon-spectroscopy-computational-project/muspinsim/docs/docs/input.md

     10 8
 ```

 Use [Celio's Method](./theory_2.md#celios-method) instead of the regular time evolution method.
 The first number indicates the Trotter number, $k$, used in the expansion.
-The optional second number allows a number of averages to be specified enabling the use of an approximate form of initial states for a drastic performance boost.
+The optional second number allows a number of averages to be specified enabling of approximate initial states for a drastic performance boost.
 This example takes $k = 10$ with $8$ averages.

 Larger values of $k$ are in theory more accurate but will become inaccurate again when very large at a point depending on the system.
 A value of $k = 0$ has no effect as it disables its use.